kurafuto/kyubu/README.md

 ## Enabling the CPE

 If you'd like to make the Kyubu packet parser CPE-aware, it's easy!
-All you have to do is `import "github.com/sysr-q/kyubu/cpe`.
+All you have to do is `import "github.com/sysr-q/kyubu/cpe"`.
 That's it.
 Really!

 `kyubu/cpe` will register all of the packets it implements, so you don't have to do anything funky to get it to work with `kyubu/packets.Parser`.

-`kyubu/cpe/proposals` is the same - import it and it'll register all recognise packets.
+`kyubu/cpe/proposals` is the same - import it and it'll register all known proposal packets.
 Careful with this one though, it might be out of date or somehow broken.

 ## Extending Kyubu